seyerjo/fa2trakt/docs/12_changelog.md

   - Injects a "Search on Trakt" button onto FilmAffinity movie and series pages (`www.filmaffinity.com/es/film*.html`).
   - Extracts the movie/series title from the page.
   - Detects content type (movie vs. series).
-  - Constructs the appropriate Trakt.tv search URL.
+  - Constructs the appropriate Trakt search URL.
   - Opens the Trakt search results in a new tab upon button click.
 - **Internationalization (i18n):**
   - Implemented support for localized UI strings and error messages using `chrome.i18n`.